-In 2022, NASA and Arizona State University will send a spacecraft to investigate the unique asteroid 16 Psyche, a metal-rich body about the size of Switzerland orbiting in the asteroid belt at an average distance of 2.9 AU from the Sun.
+In 2022, NASA and Arizona State University will send a spacecraft to investigate the unique asteroid (16) Psyche, an assumed metal-rich body about the size of Switzerland orbiting in the asteroid belt at an average distance of 2.9 AU from the Sun.

-What is unique about asteroid Psyche is that it may, perhaps, be the exposed core of a protoplanet — a hit and run remnant, disrupted early in the history of the Solar System by one or more glancing blows from other bodies in the asteroid belt.
+What is unique about asteroid Psyche is that it may, perhaps, be the exposed core of a protoplanet, or planetesimal, or whatever we are supposed to call it now, a hit and run remnant of something disrupted early in the history of the Solar System by one or more glancing blows from other bodies in the asteroid belt.

-However, no-one knows for sure whether Psyche is an exposed core and we will have to wait until 2026 when the Psyche spacecraft arrives at the asteroid to find out more about its make-up and history.
-Here are the links to the Psyche mission websites at NASA and ASU.
+However, no-one knows for sure whether the asteroid Psyche is an exposed core and we will have to wait until 2026 when the Psyche spacecraft arrives at the asteroid to find out more about its make-up and history.
+If the spacecraft detects a magnetic field, it will indicate that Psyche is a metal core.

-Psyche is thought to have the shape of a flattened ellipsoid, specifically a tri-axial ellipsoid, with still uncertain dimensions of around 279 × 232 × 189 km.
-A recently published best ellipsoid fit suggests 277 × 238 × 168 km, with a sphere-derived diameter of 222 ± 4 km.
+It is thought to have the shape of a flattened ellipsoid (tri-axial ellipsoid) and a recently published best fit suggests dimensions of 277 × 238 × 168 km.
+Its sphere-derived diameter is something like 226 km (or thereabouts).

-Psyche’s density in the region of 3.4 and 4.1 g/cm3 although estimates over the last decade have varied quite a bit, from 2.5 to 7.6 g/cm3, depending on how much metal the asteroid is assumed to contain and also on how much porosity it may have following the disruptive collisions it endured.
+Psyche’s density is estimated to be in the region of 3.4 to 4.1 g/cm3, although estimates over the last decade have varied quite a bit, from 2.5 to 7.6 g/cm3 depending on how much metal the asteroid is assumed to contain and also on how much porosity it may have following any collisions it has endured.

 The assumed density is lower than that of stony-iron meteorites (mesosiderites and pallasites), the density of which are in the range 4.2 to 4.8 g/cm3.
-Mesosiderites are thought to be samples of the core+crust of a disrupted planetary body, and pallasites are thought to be core+mantle samples.
+Mesosiderites are thought to be samples of the core and crust of a disrupted planetary body, and pallasites are thought to be core and mantle samples.
 From what I have read so far, the composition of Psyche may be more like mesosiderites than pallasites, as Psyche may have a distinct lack of olivine which is a major component of pallasites.